Stormy Daniels’ Action Against Trump Goes Down in Flames

 Stormy Daniels Complaint on Fire

 But following the dismissal of the defamation action, I pointed out that still left the original declaratory relief action.
-Since the attorneys have presumably spent far more time on that matter than the ridiculous defamation claim, I said that Avenatti might get the last laugh as to attorney fees if he was able to prevail on that claim.
+Since the attorneys had presumably spent far more time on that matter than the ridiculous defamation claim, I said that Avenatti might get the last laugh as to attorney fees if he was able to prevail on that claim.

 Avenatti isn’t laughing.

-Today the judge threw out the declaratory relief claim as well, finding it was moot.
+Then the judge threw out the declaratory relief claim as well, finding it was moot.
 You see, Trump had already stated that he was not going to sue to enforce the hush agreement, and in any event Daniels had already told the world about the alleged affair, so there was nothing left to decide.

 In that sense, Daniels got what she was nominally seeking.
 She gets to talk about her relationship with Trump, without fear of being sued for breaching the hush agreement.
 But, as stated, that really wasn’t what she and Avenatti were after, as evidenced by the fact that they maintained the action long after Trump indicated he would not enforce the agreement.
 At that point, any reasonable attorney would have simply entered into a settlement, agreeing to dismiss the action in exchange for Trump agreeing not to enforce the agreement.
 That wasn’t done, presumably because Avenatti wanted to use the action to try and humiliate Trump, with depositions and such.
 With the dismissal, the action is entirely gone, with the only result being that Daniels now owes Trump $293,000 in attorney fees.